git-town/git-town/documentation/commands/git-new-pull-request.md

 #### NAME

-git-create-pull-request - create a new pull request
+git-new-pull-request - create a new pull request

 #### SYNOPSIS

 ```
-git create-pull-request
+git new-pull-request
 ```